nish03/FFS/README.md

 --visualize 0
 ```

-**Step 3:** Finally, performance based on the evaluation metric such as FPR95 and AUROC can be computed as follows:
+**Step 3:** Finally, the outlier detection performance based on the evaluation metric such as FPR95 and AUROC can be computed as follows:

 For MS-COCO:
 ```
 python voc_coco_plot.py
---name vos
+--name regnetx
 --thres xxx
 --energy 1
 --seed 0
 ```

+**Note:** You can obtain the threshold value by looking at the name of the file at ```/path/to/Flow-Feature-Synthesis/detection/data/VOC-Detection/faster-rcnn/regnetx/random_seed_0/inference/voc_custom_val/standard_nms/corruption_level_0/probabilistic_scoring_res_odd_xxxx.txt```.
+For our pre-trained model with PASCAL-VOC dataset, the threshold should be ```0.5959``` and running the above script should result in the exact numbers as reported in our paper.

 For OpenImages:
 ```
 python voc_openimage_plot.py
---name vos
+--name regnetx
 --thres xxx
 --energy 1
 --seed 0